data-apis/array-api/spec/extensions/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

-    -   an array containing the norms.
+    -   an array containing the norms for each `MxN` matrix.
 If `keepdims` is `False`, the returned array must have a rank which is two less than the rank of `x`.
 The returned array must have a floating-point data type determined by {ref}`type-promotion`.

 (function-linalg-matrix_power)=
 ### linalg.matrix_power(x, n, /)